TrevorCD/Environmental-Data-Logger/README.md

   - Waits on a queue of sensor readings from the sensor task
   - Pops data off queue
   - Write data to the SD card
+  - Push data onto queue 2
 - **Interrupt Handler**
   - Triggered by sensor’s “data ready” pin
   - Gives the semaphore to the sensor task
 - **Serial Comm Task**
+  - Waits on queue 2 of sensor readings from the data logger task
+  - Pops data off queue 2
   - Print readings to serial console for debugging
   - Triggered by Data Logger Task when data popped off queue